PrioritySoftware/PrioritySoftware.github.io/_sdk/Loading-from-File.md

 If the file is stored in the *system\\load* directory, you can specify just the filename.
 Otherwise, provide a path to the file, which can be relative (such as **../../tmp/filename.txt**) or a full path.

+For XML/JSON files in the web interface, see detailed instructions [below](#additional-definitions-for-xmljson-files)

 For interfaces that load file data, flag the *Sub-directory?* column to search for the file in the sub-folder of the current company within system/load.
 The flag is only relevant when a file name is specified in